JiewenGuan/Iot-Carshare/README.md

 AgentPi - contains the code for operating the Agent and the files associated with the socket connection.

-MasterPi - contains two subfolders: carapi that contains the files associated with the API that affords access to the database; website that contains the files associated with
+MasterPi - contains two subfolders: carapi that contains the files associated with the API that affords access to the database; website that contains the files associated with serving the website for bookings and management.

-docs - contains the sphinx files associated with generating the published documentation
+docs - contains the sphinx files associated with generating the published documentation, and the html pages for viewing the documentation.

-The documentation contains full details of each directory, subdirectory, and file.
+The documentation contains full details of each directory, subdirectory, and file for AgentPi and MasterPi.